-In 2021, the Diocese implemented restructuring and implementation of a new strategic model set to be achieved by 2025.
-A new strategic approach has been adopted which focuses on academic excellence with a particular focus on, quality English, Mathematics and Religious Education and community faith formation for mission.
+In 2022, the Diocese has continued the implementation of a new strategic model set to be achieved by 2025.
+The strategic approach focuses on academic excellence with a particular focus on, quality English, Mathematics and Religious Education and community faith formation for mission.

-For St. Patrick's has provided a wonderful opportunity to prioritise and focus on the areas that make a real difference.
-The school is implementing consistent school wide practices for teaching and assessing English and Mathematics and the collection and analysis of data to inform and improve learning and teaching.
+For St. Patrick's it has been a wonderful opportunity to prioritise and focus on the areas for school improvement that make a real difference.
+The school has developed consistent school wide practices for teaching and assessing English and Mathematics and the collection and analysis of data to inform and improve learning and teaching.